Hot New Tech: Empowering SageCon partners to use science, technology and tools to improve management outcomes on the ground

 SageCon Landscape Planning Tool

-Conservation and restoration actions taken on public land, including efforts to control invasive species, reduce fuels, and others
+• Conservation and restoration actions taken on public land, including efforts to control invasive species, reduce fuels, and others

-Water-related datasets, including springs, streams, and late-season mesic productivity
+• Water-related datasets, including springs, streams, and late-season mesic productivity

-Management boundaries for reference
+• Management boundaries and land ownership for reference

-Featured Science Synthesis: Storing Carbon in Rangelands
+Storing Carbon in Sagebrush Rangelands